fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 ## Configure game compatibility

 Olares runs on a Linux environment.
-You'll need to enable **Proton**, a compatibility layer, to support Windows games.
+You'll need to enable [Proton](https://github.com/ValveSoftware/Proton), a compatibility layer, to support Windows games.

-1. In the Steam page, navigate to **Steam** > **Settings** in the top left corner.
+1. In the Steam client page, navigate to **Steam** > **Settings** in the top left corner.
 2. Go to the **Compatibility** tab and check **Enable Steam Play for all other titles**.
    ![Steam Settings](/images/manual/tutorials/steam-setting.png#bordered)
-3. Restart Steam to view your complete game library.
+3. Restart the Steam client to view your complete game library.

 ## Configure the streaming service

-The Steam app also integrates Sunshine, the streaming server.
+Steam Headless also integrates Sunshine, the streaming server.
 To stream games using Moonlight, you need to pair the host PC on moonlight with Sunshine.

 ### Prepare for paring

-1. From your Steam page in the browser, get the URL and append `:47990`, for example, `https://139ebc4f0.local.<your-olares-name>.olares.com:47990`.
+1. From your Steam client in the browser, get the URL and append `:47990`, for example, `https://139ebc4f0.local.<your Olares ID>.olares.com:47990`.
 Open this URL to access the Sunshine console page.

    ![Sunshine console page](/images/manual/tutorials/access-sunshine.png#bordered)